The seasonal flu is highly contagious.

-Children from age 6 months to 5th birthday
+Children from age 6 months to 5 years old

 The CDC notes that this age group is in danger of contracting the flu and may suffer serious consequences.

-According to the CDC, more than 20,000 children younger than 5 years old are hospitalized due to flu.
+According to the CDC, more than 20,000 children younger than 5 years old are hospitalized because of the flu.
 Even children in this age group who are otherwise healthy are at risk simply because of their age.